Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 "When I am in trouble, eating is the only thing that consoles me.
 Indeed, when I am in really great trouble, as any one who knows me intimately will tell you, I refuse everything except food and drink.
 At the present moment I am eating muffins because I am unhappy.
-Besides, I am particularly fond of muffins." ~Oscar Wilde, The Importance of Being Earnest, 1895
+Besides, I am particularly fond of muffins."

 “You ought to have seen what I saw on my way